Thank you for your response

 This is the amount the company (bond issuer) pays you when the bond matures.
 Basically, it is the loan principal.
 In our country, a corporate bond’s par value is normally Rs.
 1000.

 When you buy a bond, the company will payout interest regularly until you exit the corporate bond or the bond matures.
 This interest is called the coupon, which is a certain percentage of the par value.

 The annual returns you make from the bond is called the current yield.
 For example, if coupon rate of a bond with Rs.
 1000 par value is 20%, then the firm must pay you Rs.
 200 as interest per year.

 Yield to Maturity (YTM)

 This is the in-house rate of returns of all the cash-flows in the bond, the current bond price, the coupon payments until maturity and the principal.
 Greater the YTM, higher will be your returns and vice versa.

 If you are holding your corporate bond fund for less than 3 years, you must pay short-term capital gains tax or STCG based on your tax slab.
 On the other hand, Section 112 of the Indian Income Tax mandates 20% tax on long-term capital gains.
 This applies to those who hold the bond for more than three years.

 Exposure & allocation

-Corporate Bond Funds sometimes do take very small exposures to government securities as well.
+Corporate Bond Funds, sometimes, do take small exposures to government securities as well.
 But they do so only when no suitable opportunities in the credit space are available.
 On average, corporate bond funds will have approximately 5.22% allocation to sovereign fixed income.